arggrande/yolo-flutter/README.md

 1. Hello world! - A basic flutter app with some things that need fixing.
 Run `git checkout da38d09` to go to/back to this commit.
 2. Fix some tests - Lets delve into testing with flutter and make sure our tests are working correctly.
 Run `git checkout 11e95bd` to go to/back to this commit.
+3. Add our dependencies - We need to add a HTTP client and a dotenv library to make our things work!
+Run `git checkout 007021b` to go to/back to this commit.

 ---